A hybrid isogeometric and finite element method: NURBS-enhanced finite element method for hexahedral meshes (NEFEM-HEX): Acknowledgments

 \section{Acknowledgments}

-The author conducted this research while partially funded by the Engineering and Physical Sciences Research Council (EPSRC) through grants EP/S005072/1 and EP/R029423/1 at the University of Oxford.
-CAMaCS enabled the completion and presentation of this work.
-The author is grateful to Nik Petrinic from the Department of Engineering Science at the University of Oxford for valuable discussions on the applications of NURBS-enhanced finite element methods and the limitations of alternative numerical approaches in solid mechanics.
+The author conducted most of this research while partially funded by the Engineering and Physical Sciences Research Council (EPSRC) through grants EP/S005072/1 and EP/R029423/1.
+She is grateful to Nik Petrinic from the Department of Engineering Science at the University of Oxford for valuable discussions on the applications of NURBS-enhanced finite element methods and the limitations of alternative numerical approaches in solid mechanics.